Near-optimal learning of Banach-valued, high-dimensional functions via deep neural networks

-\textit{Step 6(v): Bounding the size of the DNN architecture.} It remains to bound the size of the DNN architecture in the case $k < 1$.
+\textit{Step 6(v): Bounding the {width and depth} of the DNN architecture.} It remains to bound the {width and depth} of the DNN architecture in the case $k < 1$.
 Since $m/(c_0L)<1$, by \eqref{def_n} we see that $n=1$ in this case.
 Recall also that $\delta$ is defined by \R{delta_def}.
-Hence $\delta \gtrsim 1/N$ in this case, since $k < 1$, $1/2-1/p < 0$ and $N \geq 1$.
+Hence {$\delta \gtrsim 1/N$} in this case, since $k < 1$ and $N \geq 1$.
 We deduce that $\log(\delta^{-1}) \lesssim \log(N)$.
 We now argue as in Step 5, using this bound and the fact that $n = 1 < m$.
 Thus, the bounds still hold in this case. \end{proof}